 When the whole look was put together, I felt like I was ready to attend a grand event.
-Wearing a kimono made me think about the UK’s lack of traditional dress (with Scottish kilts as an exception).
+Wearing a kimono made me think about traditional dress in the UK, such as Scottish kilts.

-I’m not sure my blonde hair really fits with the image that most people think of when they hear the word “kimono” but it was a great experience to finally get to wear a proper kimono and take pictures.
+I’m not sure my blonde hair fits with most people’s images of “kimono”, but it was a great experience to wear a real kimono and take pictures.

 Disclaimer: * There may be other cafés or stores where you can rent kimonos for free in Fukushima Prefecture, so if you know of any please let me know, and I will continue to look them up!
 I happened to go to Waraku Café this time, but there are plenty of other lovely restaurants and cafés in and around the city! *

 Non-Japanese speakers very welcome!
-(Waraku Café has one English-speaking staff member, so you may want to contact them in advance to check if she’s there on the day you want to go.)
+(Waraku Café has one English-speaking staff member, so contact them in advance to check her availability.)

-By public transport: After getting the Shinkansen to Koriyama Station, take a bus heading for Yurigaoka Danchi (百合丘団地行)from Koriyamaekimae（郡山駅前）and get off at Gyouninda (行人田) bus stop.
+- From Koriyama Station, take a bus heading for Yurigaoka Danchi (百合丘団地行) and get off at Gyouninda (行人田) bus stop.
 The bus will take around 11 minutes.
 From the bus stop, the café is a 4 minute walk (400m).

 - The café is a 15 minute taxi ride from Koriyama Station.